“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

 Theodore “Teddy” Roosevelt (1858-1919)

 Term (1901-1909) Vice President None (1901-1905), Charles Fairbanks (1905-1909)

 The 26th President of the United States, leader of the Rough Riders, naturalist, explorer, hunter, and author.
 Roosevelt became president after William McKinley was assassinated.
-Just 42 years-old, he was the youngest of any U.S. President in history.
+He was 42 years old and the youngest of any U.S. President in history.
 He was the first American to win the Nobel Peace Prize in 1906.
-He has consistently been ranked by scholars as one of the greatest U.S. Presidents.
+Scholars have consistently ranked him as one of the greatest U.S. Presidents.

 William Howard Taft (1857-1930)